jtheisen/moldinium/readme.md

 `new` no longer works.

-Moldinium's dependency injection can perhaps be replaced by an existing one, but I had some strong opinion on dependency injection anyway - see below for more on that.
+Moldinium's dependency injection can perhaps be replaced by an existing one, but I had some strong opinion on dependency injection anyway - see the relevant notes on implementation below for more on that.

-Then, since all properties need to be virtual to allow redefining, I wondered if one couldn't use only interfaces to write application code right away.
-It turns out that does indeed work.
+Then, since all properties need to be virtual to allow redefining, I wondered if one wouldn't be better off with using only interfaces to write application code right away.

 ## Sample application